Asyan77/AdventureWise/README.md

   ```

 ### Upcoming Features
-- Information of national and local dishes to try in the country and regions
+- Information of national and local food in the country/region
-- Information on specialty produce specific to countries and regions
+- Information on history or attractions in the country/region
 - More categories compare
-- Search more specifically by cities
+- More cities within each country to compare